White Army vet charged in shooting Black girl at Trump rally

-IOWA CITY, Iowa (AP) - A white military veteran shot and wounded a 15-year-old girl when he fired his gun into a car carrying four Black teenagers during a tense confrontation at a Trump rally near the Iowa Capitol last month.
+IOWA CITY, Iowa (AP) - A white military veteran shot and wounded a 15-year-old girl when he fired his gun into a car carrying four Black teenagers during a tense confrontation at a rally in support of President Donald Trump near the Iowa Capitol last month.

 Michael McKinney, 25, is charged with attempted murder in the Dec.
 6 shooting in Des Moines.
 McKinney, who was heavily armed and wearing body armor, told police he fired the shot in self-defense.
 A resident of tiny St. Charles, Iowa, McKinney has posted on Facebook in support of the far-right Proud Boys and against Black Lives Matter.